How much do sessions cost?

 What happens during therapy sessions?

 We’ll talk through your current situation and what you are hoping to work on.
 I’ll ask questions to help understand how any difficulties came about and why they are continuing.
 I might ask about your thoughts, feelings and current coping strategies.
 I’ll also ask about other areas of your life to help see the wider context.
 Sometimes it is helpful to talk about life events in your past.
 This is always your choice and I’ll only ask if I think it is relevant to understand the current issue we are working on.
 We’ll discuss the different therapy approaches I offer and we can agree which would be a good fit for you.
 As therapy goes on, we usually start the sessions by discussing any changes since we last met, and then continuing with the main themes we are working on.
-Your feedback is helpful – let me know what is helpful or not helpful as we go along.
+Your feedback is important– let me know what is helpful or not as we go along.

 Are sessions confidential?